GoogleCloudPlatform/python-docs-samples/pubsublite/spark-connector/README.md

     -- $PROJECT_NUMBER $PUBSUBLITE_LOCATION $SUBSCRIPTION_ID
 ```

-Here is an example output:
+Here is an example output (TODO: update attributes field output with the next release of the connector):

 ```none
 +--------------------+---------+------+---+----+--------------------+--------------------+----------+